gridsingularity/gsy-decentralized-exchange/docs/node/pallets.md

 The pallet provides several key components:

-1. User and Matching Engine Operator registration.
+1. User and Exchange Operator registration.
 2. Proxy account management for users.
 3. Order management, including insertion and deletion.

 ### Storage Items

 - `RegisteredUser`: Maps an AccountId to a Hash for registered users.
-- `RegisteredMatchingEngine`: Maps an AccountId to a Hash for registered matching engine operators.
+- `RegisteredExchangeOperator`: Maps an AccountId to a Hash for registered exchange operators.
 - `ProxyAccounts`: Maps an AccountId to a BoundedVec of ProxyDefinition for the registered proxy accounts.
 - `OrdersRegistry`: Maps an OrderReference to an OrderStatus.

 ### Events

-- `MatchingEngineOperatorRegistered`: Emitted when a new matching engine operator is registered.
+- `ExchangeOperatorRegistered`: Emitted when a new exchange operator is registered.
 - `NewOrderInserted`: Emitted when a new order is inserted.
 - `NewOrderInsertedByProxy`: Emitted when a new order is inserted by a proxy account.
 - `OrderDeleted`: Emitted when an order is deleted.